 • Your driveway is older than 30 years.

 It isn’t unusual to find cracks in your driveway.
 An average asphalt driveway lasts for 20 to 25 years, whereas a concrete driveway may be good for more than 30 years.
 You can even extend the life of your driveway by fixing minor cracks when you see them with the help of this guide.
-If you can’t make the time or don’t feel like getting your hands dirty, you can always call a home improvement pro for the job.
+If you can’t make the time or don’t feel like getting your hands dirty, hire a driveway repair pro near you to fill your driveway cracks.

 Main Image Credit: Famartin / Wikimedia Commons / CC BY-SA 4.0